Eating One Meal A Day: A Stupidly Easy Way To Lose Weight?

 You can still eat the foods you love, but you should still be eating mostly whole, nutritious foods for maximize your health and performance.

 I love to drink coffee.
-Can you drink coffee during the fast?
+Can I drink coffee during the fast?

 Yup, coffee is a great appetite suppressant to use while fasting.

-Can you add milk and sugar to the coffee?
+Can I add milk and sugar to the coffee?

 I would stick with zero calorie sweeteners if possible.
 A splash of milk is fine, but don’t go overboard.